 - Coffee, Kill Boss by 2011 screenplay semifinalist Sigurd Ueland was presented by AFF at the 2013 Festival as the World Premiere.

 - Since placing as a 2003 Sitcom Spec Finalist for his Frasier script Death and Glasses, and a 2011 One-Hour Pilot Finalist for his script Book of Megiddo: The First Horseman, Ryan Harris has completed the NBC Writers on the Verge Program, and has received representation by CAA (in addition to his managers at Evolution Management), and was hired as a staff writer on Chicago Fire.

-- JR Burningham and Tess Ortbals, 2010 Sci-Fi Semi-Finalists for their screenplay “Terra Incognita”, have started a production company called Mythmakers Entertainment with the goal of developing and producing family adventure entertainment.
+- JR Burningham and Tess Ortbals, 2010 Sci-Fi Semi-Finalists for their screenplay “Terra Incognita”, were represented by CAA and Untitled Management after the festival.
+In 2011, their “Pug Attack” Doritos ad won the #1 TV Spot during Superbowl XLV.
+They then wrote and directed spots for Pepsi and Tor Books.
+They have started a production company called Mythmakers Entertainment with the goal of developing and producing family adventure entertainment.

 - Since his placement as a Drama Finalist in 2010 for his Mad Men script “White Smoke,” Dan Barton has been signed with an agent and a manager and is now working on paid assignments.
 He was also a quarterfinalist in the Nicholl Fellowship with his script, which is his fourth time to be recognized with the Fellowship.

 - Andrew Lanham, 2010 Drama and Latitude Productions Award Winner, has signed with United Talent Agency.
 Also, in 2010, he was selected as a winner of the Nicholl Fellowship in Screenwriting for his screenplay, “The Jumper of Maine.”